justinsgithub/docs/markdown/programming-languages/C/index.md

 - example: `#define MYNAME 'Justin'`
 - a Macro is normally named with all capital letters
 - basically creates a global variable

+### makefile

+- instructions to compile program
+- written with shell syntax
+- `#` is used for comments